 Keys of the Kingdom: Over the past week, the Holy Spirit has been speaking to me about spiritual keys that unlock God’s purposes in the natural realm.

-Is there a situation you are faced with right now, where there is an obstacle, problem or issue that stands in the way of God’s purpose for your life and that of others?
+Are you facing a situation right now, where there is an obstacle, problem, or issue that stands in the way of God’s purpose for your life and that of others?

 The Bible has great news!